Alive-Peterson/myprojects/python-photo-editing/README.md

 # 🖼️ PyPhotoshop – A Simple Image Processing Library

-**PyPhotoshop** is a Python-based mini image processing toolkit that supports various effects like brightness adjustment, contrast manipulation, blurring, kernel filtering, and edge detection — all using just NumPy and basic image handling.
+**python-photo-editing** is a Python-based mini image processing toolkit that supports various effects like brightness adjustment, contrast manipulation, blurring, kernel filtering, and edge detection — all using just NumPy and basic image handling.

 ---